Decoding algorithms for surface codes: Decoders for surface codes

 \end{enumerate}

-In FIG. \ref{BPOSD0 fig}, an example is provided where a specific error produces a syndrome which is later decoded finally obtaining a recovered error.
-In the top row, the error and the syndrome within the surface code are introduced, data qubits, $X$ and $Z$-checks are labelled in black, green and orange colors respectively.
-In the second row, one can see a graphical representation of the BP method, where messages are sent from data qubits to checks and vice versa.
-Notice, how there are two grey circles for each data qubit label, that is because the two BP graphs are independent, and so each data qubit will have two resulting marginal probabilities, one for the $X$-operators and another one for the $Z$ ones.
-In the following row, the resulting marginal probabilities are represented within the data qubits of the surface code with $X$-check qubits and $Z$-check ones.
-On the left surface code a data qubit being redder indicate its marginal probability of recovering an $X$-operator being larger, and thus its llr being lower, and whiter otherwise.
-The same rules go by the $Z$-check surface code on the right.
-On the following row, the matrix $\Lambda$ is represented.
+In FIG. \ref{BPOSD0 fig}, an example is provided where a specific error produces a syndrome which is later decoded finally obtaining a recovered error. {In FIG. \ref{BPOSD0 fig} a)}, the error and the syndrome within the {rotated} code are introduced, data qubits, $X$ and $Z$-checks are labelled in black, green and orange colors respectively. {In FIG. \ref{BPOSD0 fig} b)}, one can see a graphical representation of the BP method, where messages are sent from data qubits to checks and vice versa.
+Notice, how there are two white circles for each data qubit label, that is because the two BP graphs are independent, and so each data qubit will have two resulting marginal probabilities, one for the $X$ operators and another one for the $Z$ ones. {In FIG. \ref{BPOSD0 fig} c) and d)}, the resulting marginal probabilities are represented within the data qubits of the {rotated} code with $X$-check qubits and $Z$-check ones. { Data qubit being redder indicate its marginal probability of recovering a non-trivial operator being larger, and thus its llr being lower, and whiter otherwise.} {In FIG. \ref{BPOSD0 fig} e)}, the matrix $\Lambda$ is represented.
 The chosen data qubits are the ones which represent the independent columns with the higher marginal probabilities, the four columns on the left are extracted from the $X$-check subgraph and the remaining four from the $Z$-check subgraph, as indicated by the labels on top of the matrix.
-This matrix is inverted following the earlier described process, reaching a recovered error which is depicted in the last row.
+This matrix is inverted following the earlier described process, reaching a recovered error which is depicted {In FIG. \ref{BPOSD0 fig} f)}.
 Notice how the error is not the same set of Pauli operators as the inputted one, nevertheless, it is within the same stabilising group, and thus, successfully corrects the error.

-\textbf{OSD-$\mathbf{w}$:} Higher order OSD is similar to OSD-$0$, the difference being that we now consider solutions $\mathbf{e}_{\Lambda_w} = [e_{[J]}, e_{[\bar{J}]}]$ where $e_{[\bar{J}]} \neq \mathbf{0}$.
-OSD-$w$ begins by running the first five steps of OSD-$0$ and computing $e_{[J]}$, which for the sake of notation we will now denote by $e^{w=0}_{[J]}$.
-Once this is done, different candidates $\mathbf{e}_k$ can be found by making choices for $e_{[\bar{J}]}$ and solving
+\textbf{OSD-$\mathbf{w}$:} Higher order OSD is similar to OSD-$0$, the difference being that we now consider solutions {$\hat{e}_{\Lambda_w} = [\hat{e}_{[J]}, \hat{e}_{[\bar{J}]}]$} where {$\hat{e}_{[\bar{J}]} \neq \mathbf{0}$}.
+OSD-$w$ begins by running the first five steps of OSD-$0$ and computing {$\hat{e}_{[J]}$}, which for the sake of notation we will now denote by {$\hat{e}^{w=0}_{[J]}$}.
+Once this is done, different candidates {$\mathbf{\hat{e}}_k$} can be found by making choices for {$\hat{e}_{[\bar{J}]}$} and solving { }